 Spend a few days and enjoy what’s on offer in the Norwegian capital.
-Have your morning coffee with the locals at Stocklflets, see the worlds largest Viking ship, go hiking on the Opera building and go for a swim in the Oslo Fjord, sketch a statue in Vigelandsparken, go shopping at House of Oslo and buy freshly baked bread and pastry from Åpent Bakeri.
+Have your morning coffee with the locals at Stocklflets, see the worlds largest Viking ship, go hiking on the Opera building and go for a swim in the Oslo Fjord, sketch a statue in Vigelandsparken, go shopping at and buy freshly baked bread and pastry from Åpent Bakeri.
 You can take the pram to Grünerløkka, a vibrant part of the city known for its trendy restaurants and vintage shops.
 Then take the t-bane to Frognerseteren and enjoy the view over the city while the sun goes down.

 Photo: Oslo.
 Source SAS

 Leave Oslo early next morning by train and go west, to Bergen.
 As you journey across the landscape of Norway the picturesque views of the endless green forests, deep valleys, glittering lakes and stunning mountain scenery will pass by your window as you sit back and relax.
 Indulge in a book or enjoy conversation.
 Total journey 6h 50min.
 From £30 with NSB

 An option is to jump off the train, and board Flåmsbanen to Flåm.
 This is arguably one of the worlds prettiest train journeys, that will lead you from the mountain and straight down to the fjords.
 You then go by boat from Flåm to Bergen.